Airhead model differences over the years (and some information on prior models)

 cylinders will fit).

 BMW made their "Hot-Rod" (or, call it the sporty model) R90S starting with production at the very end of 1973, for model year 1974.
 Production ceased in mid 1976.
 The bike was the only one that ever came with Del'Orto carburetors.
-Partly due to its very fancy and hard to duplicate paint job, partly due to its history of racing at Daytona, partly due to the small fairing, etc., the R90S is a cult collectors item.
+Partly due to its very fancy and hard to duplicate paint job, partly due to its history of racing at Daytona, partly due to the small fairing, etc., the R90S became, and is, a cult collectors item.
 The very first models were the fanciest looking.
 The R90S had a high compression ratio engine of 9.5:1.
-Performance was at least as good as the Euro version of the later R100S/R100RS/R100RT.
+Performance was about as good as the Euro version of the later R100S/R100RS/R100RT.

 During production time of the R90S, the factory began deleting things.
-Fewer chrome fasteners, chrom in the front of the horn, the taped pin stripes became painted.
+Fewer chrome fasteners, chrome in the front of the horn, the taped pin stripes became painted.
 The 5 position ignition switch changed to the standard 3 position type, mirror stalks became straight, no kickstarter (orderable though).
 There were improvements along the way too, such as went with the rest of the /6 line, such as drilled brake rotors and a slightly more powerful starter.

 In 1977 BMW made a R75/7 model, the last of the 750 models.
 Production was between the end of 1976 and end of 1977.
 This was a very good motorcycle.
 In 1977 BMW also finally installed the electronic tachometer (that had already been wired-for) in the bike.
 1977 bikes had good horsepower output, good torque.